StevenRotelli/stevenrotelli.github.io/_projects/2024-09-16-grooper-dewarp.md

 # related_publications: true
 ---

-Let's learn how to both create a custom Image Processing command in Grooper, and integrate with third party Image Processing libraries.
+Let's learn how to both create a custom image processing command in Grooper, and integrate with third party image processing libraries like **OpenCV**.

 note: